The virtual datacenter: A network perspective

 Many organizations use a variation of the following groups to provide a major breakdown of roles:

-- The central IT team, Corp, has the ownership rights to control infrastructure components.
+- The central IT team named Corp has the ownership rights to control infrastructure components.
 Examples are networking and security.
 The group needs to have the role of contributor on the subscription, control of the hub, and network contributor rights in the spokes.
 Large organizations frequently split up these management responsibilities between multiple teams.
 Examples are a network operations CorpNetOps group with exclusive focus on networking and a security operations CorpSecOps group responsible for the firewall and security policy.
 In this specific case, two different groups need to be created for assignment of these custom roles.

-- The dev/test group, AppDevOps, has the responsibility to deploy app or service workloads.
+- The dev/test group named AppDevOps has the responsibility to deploy app or service workloads.
 This group takes the role of virtual machine contributor for IaaS deployments or one or more PaaS contributor's roles.
-For more information, see Built-in roles for Azure resources.
+For more information, see Azure built-in roles.
 Optionally, the dev/test team might need visibility on security policies (network security groups) and routing policies (user-defined routes) inside the hub or a specific spoke.
 In addition to the role of contributor for workloads, this group would also need the role of network reader.

-- The operation and maintenance group, CorpInfraOps or AppInfraOps, has the responsibility of managing workloads in production.
+- The operation and maintenance group called CorpInfraOps or AppInfraOps has the responsibility of managing workloads in production.
 This group needs to be a subscription contributor on workloads in any production subscriptions.
 Some organizations might also evaluate if they need an additional escalation support team group with the role of subscription contributor in production and the central hub subscription.
 The additional group fixes potential configuration issues in the production environment.